Top of the page

 If you know that you have fertilizer chemicals (such as nitrates) in your water, don't boil your water.
 As the water boils away, you'll have a smaller amount of water with the same amount of nitrates in it.
-So the water has a stronger "dose," or concentration, of toxin.footnote 3 You can use bottled water instead.
+So the water has a stronger "dose," or concentration, of chemical.footnote 3 You can use bottled water instead.

 Many public water supplies have a safe level of natural or added fluoride, which helps prevent tooth decay before and after baby teeth come in.
 And some bottled waters contain a limited amount of fluoride.